structure pakistan armed forces

 Master Chief Petty Officer

-The next rank in line is Lieutenant, who is responsible to lead the crew, followed by Lieutenant Commander responsible for the craft and who serves as the Management Director of the SEAL Teams.
-Then comes the Commander who ensures control over submarines and warships.
+The next rank in line is lieutenant, who is responsible for leading the crew, followed by lieutenant commander, who is responsible for the craft and serves as the management director of the SEAL Teams.
+Then comes the commander, who ensures control over submarines and warships.
 Commanders can either serve on naval bases or opt to work with the Defense Ministry.

-The Rear Admiral ensures the safety of the boats and maintains the squadron during warfare.
-Another prominent position is that of a three-star officer, a Vice Admiral, who controls the boat and the fleet.
-The last and highest rank in Pakistan’s Navy is that of Admiral who has direct control over all the ships.
+The rear admiral ensures the safety of the boats and maintains the squadron during warfare.
+Another prominent position is that of a three-star officer, a vice admiral, who controls the boat and the fleet.
+The last and highest rank in Pakistan’s Navy is that of admiral, who has direct control over all the ships.

 Midshipman